WDYT32/generate-GUI-for-config/README.md

 <div class="container"></div>
 <button class="add" onclick="addEl($n)">+</button>
 ```
-- Don’t erase container class.
+- Do not erase container class.
 It needs for finding elements on page.
 - Button needs to append elements to list.
-There is variable `$n`, it will be replaced by number of innumerable element on HTML building phase.
+There is a variable `$n`, it will be replaced by number of innumerable element on HTML building phase.

-For default `scripts.html`:
+For the default `scripts.html`:
 ```html
 <script>
   function addEl(i) {